-The Routeburn Track is one of the most diverse and beautiful hiking tracks in New Zealand.
-As one of the 10 Great Walks, it is important you are properly prepared before hitting the Track.
+The Routeburn Track is one of the most diverse and beautiful hiking trails in New Zealand.
+As one of New Zealand’s Great Walks, it is important you are properly prepared before hitting the trail.
 In this article you’ll learn how to book your hike, important packing tips, and other essential info to know before you go!

 Written by Guest Author: Bailey Busslinger

 The Routeburn Track is often touted as one of New Zealand’s most incredible hikes, and rightly so.